Boilermakers and Longhorns start home-and-home in Austin

 Winning championships, however, is only one part of Painter's equation for success.
 He has also focused himself on developing student-athletes who will represent Purdue with pride.

-To that end, Painter has seen a total of 17 players earn a combined 34 Academic All-Big Ten honors during his tenure as head coach.
-Painter has also mentored an Academic All-American, as Moore earned second-team honors during the 2009-10 season.
+To that end, Painter has seen a total of 26 players earn a combined 49 Academic All-Big Ten honors during his tenure as head coach.
+Painter has also mentored a pair of Academic All-Americans, as Moore earned second-team honors during the 2009-10 season and Swanigan was tabbed a second-team honoree for the 2016-17 campaign.

-A commitment to the community is also part of Painter's focus on student-athlete development, and his players devote themselves to that cause during their time under his watch.
+A commitment to the community is also part of Painter's focus on student-athlete development, and his players devote themselves to that cause during their time under his watch, spending numerous hours volunteering their time to read to youth at local elementary schools.

-In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals, and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.
-For the last two years, the Boilermakers hosted shopping sprees for disadvantaged area families during the holidays.
+In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.

-In each of the last four years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.
+The Boilermakers have hosted a shopping spree for disadvantaged area families in each of the last seven years.
+Every year, members of the Boilermaker men's basketball program have voted unanimously to give up part of their holiday per diem to aid in the shopping spree.
+In each of the last six years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.

 In 2012, Hummel became Purdue's first-ever winner of the prestigious Lowe's Senior CLASS Award, given annually to the Division I men's basketball player who exemplifies four areas of excellence: classroom, character, community and competition.